z669016/adventofcode-2021/README.md

 for explosions going from left to right  depth first.
 That's fine for explosions, which only occur at the lowest level, This fails on split actions that can occur on every level, so those need to be taken left to right top first.

-It's almost frustrating how quickly the answer gets calculated compared to the time it took towrite the correct code :-(
+It's almost frustrating how quickly the answer gets calculated compared to the time it took tow rite the correct code :-(

 ## Day 19
 My goodness, that caused me quite some headache.
 My initial idea, was to use scanner 0 as the base scanner, and assume